Maisuria-Rohan/Veterinary_Management_System_Design/README.md

  - Real-time inventory tracking with low-stock alerts
  - Secure authentication and data validation

-Functional and non-functional requirements are defined in detail in the SRS document.

 **System Architecture and Design**
 **Use Case Diagram**
 Actors:
  - Pet Owner